Nonunon/SteamRedirect/README.md

 Replace `[WORKSHOP_ID]` with the relevant Steam Workshop ID to generate the link.

-## Create A SteamRedirect Bookmarklet
+## Create Your SteamRedirect Bookmarklet

 To easily redirect Steam Workshop links, you can create a bookmarklet by following these steps: